 As mentioned above, the primary difference between operational CFOs and strategic CFOs is that the latter will look toward the company’s financial future rather than its past and present.
 Operational CFOs will be able to understand cash flow, your company’s operations, accounting procedures, operational liabilities, and reporting techniques.

 A strategic CFO should understand all of these components.
-But they should also be able to forecast, benchmark, and evaluate key performance indicators to determine the long-term financial strategy of your company.
+However, they should also be able to forecast, benchmark, and evaluate key performance indicators to determine your company’s long-term financial strategy.

 When Should You Hire an Operational CFO?